 - Add flavoring and coloring.
 Stir about two minutes.

 - Pour into molds.
 Let set for 10-15 minutes before removing the molds and taking the suckers off the pan.

-EXTRA STEP FOR BUTTERSCOTCH/CARAMEL SUCKERS:
+EXTRA STEP FOR BUTTERSCOTCH/CARAMEL SUCKERS

 - *Add ½ c. melted butter at 275 degrees.
 Mix and bring to 300 degrees and continue with Steps 3 & 4

 - Bags (found at Michael’s, Hobby Lobby, and Joann’s)

-2. Save and Print your tags.
+- Save and Print your tags.
 To do this CLICK on the image above and PRINT.

-3. Cut into long strips.
+- Cut into long strips.

-4. Add bags to tops of suckers and wrap tags around.
+- Add bags to tops of suckers and wrap tags around.
 Stick together using glue stick.

-5. Cut ends off in a triangle form.
+- Cut ends off in a triangle form.

-Now you’re kids can give away cute suckers for Valentines.
+Now your kids can give away cute suckers for Valentines.
 And what’s great is you can make them for Valentines and then get other molds to make for through out the year.
 We still use the heart molds, but we also have circles, flowers, Halloween and Christmas molds too.
 SWEET!

 These tags would also work well for the Melted Chocolate Candy Suckers that you can find the molds for at the craft store.